 Many of our bodily processes are run by and impacted by our hormones.
 Our hormones are influenced by many things, including our environment and actions.
 When dad spends time skin to skin with his newborn, hormonal changes occur, including a rise in dopamine.

-Certainly, many dads have gone without skin to skin contact and been excellent, hands-on parents.
+Indeed, many dads have gone without skin-to-skin contact and have been excellent, hands-on parents.
 It isn’t something that, if skipped, will mean an insecure parental bond.

 However, it does seem that research shows this natural rewiring can be an essential part of early parenting.
 Perhaps it’s something to do with a positive biological association with a baby.
 When it’s 2 am, and the baby is crying (again), that positive association could mean coping just a bit better.